-This rhubarb custard pie is super easy to make.
+This crustless rhubarb custard pie is super easy to make.
 The hardest part is cutting the rhubarb.
 Delicious custard sauce is quickly made in the blender.
+It’s like an impossible pie.

 No pie crust to make and roll out.
-Just dice the rhubarb and butter your pie plate.
-Blend the rest of the ingredients and bake!
+Just dice the rhubarb and butter your 9-inch pie plate.
+Blend the rest of the ingredients and pour over the rhubarb.
+Bake in a preheated oven.
 That’s it!

 I had the easy part of this recipe – the blender.
+A food processor can be used for this part too.
 My daughter had to dice all of the rhubarb.
-Note, when preparing the rhubarb…do not use the leaves of the rhubarb – I have always been told that they are poisonous.
+Note, when preparing the rhubarb, it’s important to discard the leaves.
+Do not use the leaves of the rhubarb.
+I have always been told that they are poisonous.

 Baking does not get any simpler than this.